Class rating 5.0

 - Of course, your ratings vary widely for different classes.
 Choose one below for full details.

 Some medium-haul flights are on Thomas Cook's Boeing 767s.
-These are wide-body aircraft designed for long distances, but Thomas Cook crams 326 seats onto them, meaning that the seat pitch is only 29 inches - only an inch more than on its short-haul aircraft.
+These are wide-body aircraft designed for long distances, but Thomas Cook crams 326 seats onto them, meaning that the seat pitch is still only 29 inches.

 Like all charter airlines, Thomas Cook makes you pay for things that used to be free.
-Expect to fork out for food and alcohol unless your tour operator has advised you otherwise.
+Expect to pay for food and alcohol unless your tour operator has advised you otherwise.

-Seat reservations also cost extra.
-Ensuring you can sit together on a short or medium-haul flight will cost a family of four a hefty £60 on top of the return ticket price.
+Seat reservations cost extra, from £6 one way.
+Ensuring you can sit together on a short or medium-haul flight will cost a family of four £36 on top of the return ticket price.
+This rises to £72 for a long-haul flight.

 If you bought through a tour operator and want to choose your actual seat, the cost will be decided by the operator.

-If you want an exit seat - the only option for extra legroom - that will cost an extra £35 return on your basic short-haul fare or £60 return medium-haul.
-All reservations must be made three days before departure.
+If you want an exit seat - the only option for extra legroom - that will cost extra depending on length of flight, with prices starting from £12 one way.
+All reservations must be made 25 hours before departure.

 To check fares visit book.flythomascook.com